bentoml/BentoML/docs/source/tutorial.rst

 Setup for the tutorial
 ----------------------

-There are 3 ways to complete this tutorial: you can either run the code in browser with Google Colab, or you can set up a local development environment on your computer.
+There are three ways to complete this tutorial: you can either run the code in browser with Google Colab, or you can set up a local development environment on your computer.

 #.
 Run with Google Colab in your browser